Buy and Bill Process Will Continue to Diminish in 2018!

 Payers make reimbursement decisions during traditional buy and bill that go to the physician’s office.
 In the traditional buy and bill process, relationships with the pharmaceutical manufacturer, drug wholesaler and GPO impact the price the product purchase at the amount that the product is billed.

-Buy and Bill use is constantly changing and, as previously used by physicians, is still an option but all signs and trends indicate that its use will continue to diminish due to benefit design changes, ACA implementation with risk corridors, contracts among local and regional, rather than national stakeholders, and the increase in risk-sharing arrangements.
+Buy and Bill use is constantly changing and will continue to diminish due to benefit design changes, ACA implementation with risk corridors, contracts among local and regional, rather than national stakeholders, and the increase in risk-sharing arrangements.

 AMI’s new report answers the following:

 - What are the current and future cancer trends in the U.S.?

 - What role does the oncologist play in the use of drugs in treatment ?